 A captivating atmosphere of music and dance with aromas of spices and orchids are sure to whisk you away to a time of legendary Polynesian culture.
 We've gathered the best luaus on Hawaii that are sure to be the highlight of your amazing tour of the Hawaiian islands.
-Choose a Hawaiian Luau on Oahu, Maui, Kauai, and the Big Island!
+Choose one of our Hawaii Luaus on Oahu, Maui, Kauai, and the Big Island!

 Your taste buds are going to explode with a variety of delicious traditional Polynesian fare like lomi lomi salmon, the famous kalua pig, prim rib, chicken and rice dishes.
 Sit back and enjoy views of the crystal clear blue waters of the Pacific Ocean and the lush green vegetation of Hawaii's exotic plants.
 Then prepare yourself for stunning sunset backdrops as the ceremonies begin.